-IGETC for STEM may only be used by students who are applying for majors in which the Transfer Model Curriculum (TMC) explicitly indicates the availability of such option.
+ter units.
+5C is covered by taking one course from either 5A or 5Bmajors in which the Transfer Model Curriculum (TMC) explicitly indicates the availability of such option.

-Students transferring to a CSU with a completed IGETC will still need to complete 9 semester units of upper-division general education (GE) after transfer and may be held to other campus specific graduation requirements outside of general education and major coursework.
+5A: Physical Science: Astronomy 001, 011; Chemistry 058, 060\, Students transferring to a CSU with a completed IGETC will still need to complete 9 semester units of upper-division general edugraduation requirements outside of general education and major 5B: Biological Science: Anatomy 001\; Anthropology 101; Biol-coursework.
 CSU students who transfer using IGETC for STEM will need to complete 6 semester units of lower-division GE and 9 units of upper-division GE after transfer.
-UC students who transfer using IGETC for STEM will need to complete 6 semester units of lower-division GE and Area 6A (LOTE) after transfer.
+UC students who transfer using IGETC for STEM will need to complete 6 semester units of lower-di-

-Students who do not transfer to the CSU, but meet all of the major requirements for the ADT and the IGETC pattern, are exempt from completing IGETC Area 1C: Oral Communication and thus are eligible to earn a local associate degree (approved at District Academic Senate, 12/12/2019).
+001); Geology 007 (taken with Geology 002); Physics 014 (taken requirements for the ADT and the IGETC pattern, are exempt from completing IGETC Area 1C: Oral Communication and thus are eligible to earn a local associate degree (approved at District Academic Senate, 12/12/2019).